bmamlin/openmrs-contrib-metrics/README.md

 - Extracting data from the github archive into files for this stack is a manual process
 - Data only go back to 2014, because that's how far back the github archive goes
-- Only events for public repositories under the OpenMRS organization or with "openmrs" in the repository name are included.
-OpenMRS-related work in GitHub outside of the OpenMRS organization within repositories that do _not_ have "openmrs" in the name are not included.
-This means, for example, work in Micro Frontend repositories (which chose to use a naming convention that does not include "openmrs") outside of the OpenMRS organization (e.g., by other organizations or in personal forks) are not included.
+- Only events for public repositories under the OpenMRS organization, with "openmrs" in the repository name, or that have been manually collected and their name included in the `openmrs-repos` table within our BigQuery project are included.
+OpenMRS-related work in GitHub outside of the OpenMRS organization within repositories that do _not_ have "openmrs" in the name and have not been manually added to the `openmrs-repos` table in BigQuery are not included in these stats.
+  This means, for example, work in Micro Frontend repositories (which chose to use a naming convention that does not include "openmrs") outside of the OpenMRS organization (e.g., by other organizations or in personal forks) are not included unless we manually include them by grepping them from a GitHub web search (see details [here](https://talk.openmrs.org/t/2021-community-contribution-stats-by-quarter/35772/9?u=burke)).

 ## Requirements